abey79/vpype/docs/cookbook.rst

 When using arbitrary paper size, the paper size is assumed to be identical to the current page size as set by the :ref:`cmd_read`, :ref:`cmd_pagesize`, or :ref:`cmd_layout` commands.
 Here is a typical example of use::

-  $ vpype read input.svg layout --fit-to-margin 3cm 30x50cm write -d designmate -p flexl output.hpgl
+  $ vpype read input.svg layout --fit-to-margins 3cm 30x50cm write -d designmate -p flexl output.hpgl

 In this case, the page size is set by the :ref:`cmd_layout` command (30x50cm) and the :ref:`cmd_write` command is set to use the ``flexl`` paper configuration because the paper is loaded in landscape orientation in the plotter.
 If the input